vankor/self-driving-car/CarND-Traffic-Sign-Classifier-Project/README.md

 The numpy library was being used to calculate summary statistics of the traffic signs data set:

-* The initial size of training set is 34799 (after generating new images with random distortions - 139196)
+* The initial size of training set is 34799 (after generating new images with random transformations - 139196)
 * The size of the validation set is 4410
 * The size of test set is 12630
 * The shape of a traffic sign image is 32X32